Oma Beek’s Apple Pie

 Divide the half of the apples into the tin, sprinkle over the raisins, and top with the rest of the apples.
 It will be pretty full!

-Now roll out the 3rd ball of dough and cut into ± 2 cm wide strips.
+Now divide the 3rd ball of dough into 2 pieces and roll one out, slice and into ± 2 cm wide strips.
 Divide these over the top.
+Repeat with the rest of the dough and lay them over the top at 90° angle so you get a nice criss-cross pattern.

 Brush the beaten egg over the dough to make it shine.